 I have two possibilities, fill the bucket in 1 minute with the garden hose or fill the bucket in 5 seconds with the fire hose.
-The diaphragm aperture lets you choose this, the light would be the water and the hose the diaphragm.
-You control how much light will reach the sensor in the time that you have set with the shutter speed.
+The diaphragm aperture lets you choose this.
+The light would be the water and the hose the diaphragm.
+You control how much light will reach the sensor when you have set the shutter speed.

-A diaphragm aperture of f / 2.8 would be equivalent to a fire hose and a closed diaphragm such as an f / 22 would be a garden hose.
-In your hand is to open or close the diaphragm more to reach the result you are looking for.
+A diaphragm aperture of f / 2.8 would be equivalent to a fire hose, and a closed diaphragm such as an f / 22 would be a garden hose.
+In your hand, open or close the diaphragm more to reach the result you are looking for.

-On a sunny day you will need to close the diaphragm to avoid that too much light enters and the photo is overexposed, although you could also set a very fast shutter speed so that even if you configure a very open diaphragm (fire hose) not as much light reaches the sensor.
+On a sunny day, you will need to close the diaphragm to avoid too much light enters, and the photo is overexposed.
+However, you could also set a breakneck shutter speed so that even if you configure a very open diaphragm (fire hose), not as much light reaches the sensor.

-The last of the 3 factors that directly influence the final exposure of a photograph.
+The last of the three factors that directly influence the final exposure of a photograph.

-The ISO sensitivity indicates how much light the camera will need for each scene in this article do not intend to dwell and speak of “silver halide” and electric currents, and there will be another to talk about it.
+The ISO sensitivity indicates how much light the camera will need for each scene in this article does not intend to dwell and speak of “silver halide” and electric currents.
+There will be another to talk about it.

-Now I just want you to be aware of the basics of digital photography and to practice the ones you have less assimilated.
+Now I want you to be aware of digital photography basics and practice the less assimilated ones.

-By increasing the ISO sensitivity (100, 200, 400, etc.) you make the camera more sensitive to light, so you can set a faster or slower shutter speed or open and close the aperture, depending on how you modify the ISO.
-The more you increase the ISO, the faster the shutter speed can be or the more you can close the aperture.
+By increasing the ISO sensitivity (100, 200, 400, etc.), you make the camera more sensitive to light.
+You can set a faster or slower shutter speed or open and close the aperture, depending on how you modify the ISO.
+The more you increase the ISO, the faster the shutter speed can be, or the more you can close the aperture.

-- Increase the exposure time , that is, set a slow shutter speed, so that the shutter is open longer and enough light enters.
+- Increase the exposure time.
+Set a slow shutter speed so that the shutter is open longer and enough light enters.

-Now, it is in your hands to combine these factors so as not to increase the ISO too much since noise could appear in the photograph and not reduce the exposure time much because the photo could be shaky.
+Now, it is in your hands to combine these factors to increase the ISO too much since noise could appear in the photograph and not reduce the exposure time much because it could be shaky.

 Semi-automatic priority modes

-Even if you are an advocate of manual mode like me, there are times that either for convenience, lack of time or because the situation requires it, you may need to use a semi-automatic mode.
+Even if you advocate manual mode like me, there are times that either for convenience, lack of time, or the situation requires it, you may need to use a semi-automatic mode.

-It is important that you know how each of them works to know how these priority modes can help you .
+It is crucial that you know how they work to see how these priority modes can help you.

 Aperture priority mode AV or A

-If you shoot in aperture priority mode (Av on Canon or A on Nikon), you will only have to set the aperture of the diaphragm , the camera will take care of setting the “correct” shutter speed for that aperture.
+If you shoot in aperture priority mode (Av on Canon or A on Nikon), you will only have to set the diaphragm’s aperture.
+The camera will take care of setting the “correct” shutter speed for that aperture.

-I write “correct” in quotation marks because like all automatisms, the camera can make a mistake, make a wrong or very different interpretation of the scene and show a result that is not close to what you expect.
+I write “correct” in quotation marks because, like all automatisms, the camera can make a mistake, make a wrong or a very different interpretation of the scene and show a result that is not close to what you expect.

-The Av or A mode is great if you need to adjust to a concrete opening and do not want to worry about shutter speed.
+The Av or A mode is excellent if you need to adjust to a concrete opening and do not want to worry about shutter speed.

 You could also set the ISO sensitivity to automatic and only worry about the aperture.
-The problem is that in poorly lit places, the camera may set a very high sensitivity and noise may appear in your photos .
+The problem is that in poorly lit places, the camera may charge a very high sensitivity, and noise may appear in your photos.

 Shutter speed priority mode

-In this case, the S mode in Nikon or Tv in Canon will give priority to the shutter speed or exposure time , varying the aperture of the diaphragm to achieve a correct exposure with the shutter speed you have set.
+In this case, Nikon or Tv’s S model in Canon will prioritize the shutter speed or exposure time, varying the aperture of the diaphragm to achieve a correct exposure with the shutter speed you have set.

-It is interesting for times when you need a fast shutter speed such as in action sports, in which there is a lot of movement and we run the risk of obtaining blurred photos.
-The problem is that varying the aperture will also vary the depth of field and it may not be the result we are looking for.
-One more excuse to control the camera manually 🙂
+It is interesting when you need a fast shutter speed, such as in action sports, in which there is much movement, and we run the risk of obtaining blurred photos.
+The problem is that varying the aperture will also alter the field’s depth, and it may not be the result we are looking for.
+One more excuse to control the camera manually. 🙂

 Shoot on Raw

-The light steps, briefly explained, are the light jumps that we take for example when changing diaphragm.
+The light steps, briefly explained, are the light jumps that we take, for example, when changing the diaphragm.
 From f / 5.6 to f / 8 there is a light step (f-stop in English), as from f / 16 to f / 22, etc.